Full CV

 Key attributes: mentoring, research, polar fieldwork, safety, risk management, collaboration, advocacy

-I was a sea ice physical properties specialist in the Norwegian Nansen Legacy Project (https://arvenetternansen.com).
-My work mixes traditional sea ice sampling using drills, ice corers, ship based observation and detailed snow pits – and new strategies using small drones, semiautomated snow probes and electromagnetic sounders.
-Overall, the aim is to help unpack how sea ice physical structures interact with the living environment of the norther Barents sea.
+Sea ice physical properties specialist in the Norwegian Nansen Legacy Project (https://arvenetternansen.com).
+Mixing traditional sea ice sampling using drills, ice corers, ship based observation and detailed snow pits – and new strategies using small drones, semiautomated snow probes and electromagnetic sounders.
+Overall, the aim was to help unpack how sea ice physical structures interact with the living environment of the northern Barents sea.

 I worked in a huge variety of sea ice conditions working off RV Kronprins Haakon in winter (March 2021, February / March 2022), spring (May 2021) and at the start of the Arctic refreeze (September 2021), travelling up to 87.5 degrees north.

 The role had strong risk management, field leadership, and safety components.
 I developed and helped shape risk assessments.
 I was responsible for continuous assessment of operational sea ice safety, finding safe routes and leading small groups in unexplored sea ice terrain.
-And I worked as a dedicated polar bear guard.
+I also worked as a dedicated polar bear guard assisting other research teams.

 This work contributed to a best possible picture of sea ice structure to a broad, multi-disciplinary project.
 It also contributed to innovative usage of small RPAS (drones) in sea ice research.
-Finally, it had a strong advocacy component – speaking up internally and externally about how temporary researchers are percieved and treated in the Norwegian system, trying to improve conditions for people who come after me.
+Finally, it had a strong advocacy component – speaking up internally and externally about how temporary researchers are perceived and treated in the Norwegian system, trying to improve conditions for future research workers.

 Related portfolio work